apace100/origins-docs/docs/types/power_types/modify_projectile_damage.md

 }
 ```

-This example will modify the damage of the Spectral Arrow projectile entity shot by the entity that has the power to deal additional 7 and a half hearts of damage.
+This example will modify the damage of the Spectral Arrow projectile entity shot by the entity that has the power to deal additional 4 hearts of damage.